WardLT/play-by-post-helper/docs/development.md

 # Development Guide

+> **Note**: This documentation is from the Slack version of Modron and is out of date

 Modron runs as a multi-threaded application that is launched by `server.py`.
 We explain Modron by describing each of the types of threads: what they do, how are they launched, and how they are built.